 Project Staff: Prof Jennifer Austin (University of South Wales); Dr Adithyan Rajaram (University of Maryland Baltimore County), Dr Holly Gover (The Ivymount School), Dr Anthony Cammilleri (FTF Behavioral Consulting), Dr David Donelly (Webster University), Prof Gregory Hanley (Western New England University)

 In this paper, we delineate some of the barriers to discussing and investigating trauma in applied behaviour analysis (ABA) and describe how the core commitments of trauma-informed care could be applied to behaviour analysis.
 We then provide some examples of how trauma-informed care might be incorporated into ABA practice.

-We undertook the first systematic meta-analytic review examining the link between childhood maltreatment and suicide attempts in prisoners to redress this important gap.
+We undertook the first systematic meta-analytic review examining the link between childhood maltreatment and suicide attempts in prisoners.

 Given the high rates of prison suicide deaths and suicide attempts, our findings suggest an urgent need for targeted suicide prevention priorities for prisoners, with a particular focus on ameliorating the effects of childhood traumatic experiences on suicidal prisoners.